In honor of the five-year anniversary of breaking my foot and its significance to my writing, I’m sharing a slightly revised blog from last year.

 This writing anniversary always gets me reflecting on my journey.
 It’s not that I started writing five years ago, I’ve been doing that since I was a teenager, although I took it more seriously in the 90s.
 I wrote a couple of children’s books and many children’s short stories.
 “Mega Veggies” was published in a children’s magazine, and I was sending out my work to publishers with “nice” handwritten rejections.
 Also, during this time frame, I educated myself further.
 So, I took several writing classes and later found myself back in college, where I focused on English, Photography, and Yoga.
 It was in a college English Class I discovered my love poetry and worked on more “adult” short stories, but then after I graduated all my work just sat.
 I’d stopped sending my books to publishers and hadn’t submitted an article, short story, or poem to a magazine in a while.
 I had a family to raise, relatives to take care of, and health issues.
 The writing wasn’t a priority.

 Here is where a strange accident changed my life for the better.
 Five years ago, on a cold February night, it was Friday the 13th.
 I had just finished reading and was about to go to sleep.
 I had to use the restroom, so I threw the covers back and raced to my destination.
 I didn’t make it.
-On our large throw rug was a picture of a black bear, and our black cat Coco was sleeping on top of that.
+On a large throw rug was a picture of a black bear, and our black cat Coco was sleeping on top of that.
 In my rush, I didn’t see him, and my foot caught underneath him.
 I tried to grab the dresser to balance, but I kept falling.
 I remember my cat watching this with interest, but not moving either.
 I twisted to avoid landing on him and heard a loud snap.
 Next thing I knew, I was on the floor next to my unmoved cat.
 Not that he was stubborn either, he trusted I wouldn’t hurt him, and I didn’t.
 The other cats that I’ve accidentally stepped on know to move when I walk near them.
 That came later with him.
 Now he gets out of my way, most of the time.

-I laid there wondering what to do.
+I lay there wondering what to do.
 I tried to pull myself up with no luck.
 The pain was too intense when I tried to use my foot.
 My husband had slept through this entire event.

 When I finally called out to him, he sat up and asked, “Why are you lying on the floor?
 You should get up.”
 Then his head was back on the pillow again.